S3 method for class 'formula'

 All methods submit combinations of names as an object of the same class as .obj.
 A formula in .obj will submit all combinations of names as formulas to .fct.
 A formula_list in .obj will submit all combinations of subsets of names as formula_lists to .fct.
 In the case that .fct requires a different class (e.g., a character vector of names, a Formula::Formula see fmllst2Fml) the subsets of names will have to be processed in .fct to obtain the correct class.

-The all subsets of names will be submitted to .fct as the first, unnamed argument.
+The all names will be submitted to .fct as the first, unnamed argument.

 .fct as Analysis Pipeline